Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 eREITs: A Much Bigger and More Diversified Universe than mREITs

 There are ~x6 more eREITs than mREITs.
-There is also far greater diversification within eREITs' dom than the 4-5 different types of mREITs.
+There is also far greater diversification within eREITs' domain than the 4-5 different types of mREITs.
 As such, it doesn't make sense technically (too long) and fundamentally (too different) to cover the eREITs arena altogether in a single article.
 Therefore, I'm cutting the eREITs analysis into smaller parts/articles; each part/article focuses on a different type of eREIT.

 Before presenting the list of the eREITs that will be part of the analysis, there are few important clarifications that need to be made: